 Prof. RNDr.
 Václav Snášel, CSc., CLARA Director | INDRC

 RNDr.
-Daniel Mazur, PhD., Councillor of the City of Prague, on behalf of the authority providing auspices
+Daniel Mazur, PhD, Councillor of the City of Prague, on behalf of the authority providing auspices

-Keynote Lectures I: Frontier Trends in Neurodegenerative Research
+Keynote Lectures I: Frontier Trends in Neurodegenerative Research (3x 40 min)

 Coffee break

-Panel Discussion: Challenges and Breakthrough Approaches in Neurodegenerative research
+Panel Discussion: Challenges and Breakthrough Approaches in Neurodegenerative Research

-Moderated by Ara Khachaturian | INDRC, USA
+Moderated by Ara Khachaturian | INDRC

 - Prof. Olivier Colliot | Paris Brain Institute/ CNRS, Paris, France

-- Vít Vondrák, Ph.D. | IT4Innovations National Supercomputing Center, VSB-TUO, Ostrava, Czech Republic
+- Vít Vondrák, PhD | IT4Innovations National Supercomputing Center, VSB-TUO, Ostrava, Czech Republic

-- Dr. Ing.
-Josef Šivic | CIIRC CTU, Prague, Czech Republic
+- Ing.
+Josef Šivic, PhD | CIIRC CTU, Prague, Czech Republic

 - Prof. Dr. Nataliia Melnykova | Head of the Department of Artificial Intelligence of the Lviv Polytechnic National University, Lviv, Ukraine

-- Dr. Ondřej Uher | ICRC, Brno, Czech Republic
+- Ondřej Uher, PhD | ICRC, Brno, Czech Republic

 Day 1 Conclusion & Invitation to Day 2